Asymmetric GARCH modelling without moment conditions: Simulation Studies

-Due to space limitations, the simulation results for the performance of MLE in the explosive cases and the estimation of the Lyapunov exponents are presented in the Appendix A.1.
-The finite-sample performance also validates the theoretical findings.
+The results demonstrate that $\widehat{\theta}_n$ performs well overall and conforms to the asymptotic normal distribution.
+Further results on the finite-sample performance of MLE in the explosive cases and the estimation of the Lyapunov exponents are also presented in the Appendix \ref{appA2}.